Give the photographer in your life what they *really* want, not just what you hope they might like.

 I have asked all 7,500 people taking my beginner's photography course, A Year With My Camera, what they want for Christmas, and these are the most popular suggestions.

 All of the Amazon links in this post have affiliate links.
 Unlike any other camera review site, not only do I tell you this up front, but I also donate all the affiliate income from this page to my favourite charity, Charity Water.
-If you click one of the links in this post, and then go on to buy the camera, Amazon will refund between 4 and 8% of the purchase price to my affiliate account at no cost to you.
+If you click one of the links in this post, and then go on to buy the item, Amazon will refund between 4 and 8% of the purchase price to my affiliate account at no cost to you.
 I pass on all this income to Charity Water.
+YOU DO NOT HAVE TO USE THESE LINKS TO BUY THE PRODUCTS - I need to make that clear to stay within Amazon terms of service: you can search for the suggested items directly within Amazon to avoid using the affiliate links below.

 For complete beginners: My book